seraphgrid/labyrinth/README.md

 # labyrinth
-labyrinth is a proof-of-concept for a modal desktop environment interface.
+labyrinth is a proof-of-concept for a modal desktop environment interface. soon you will be able to unplug your mouse and actually forget its unplugged.

-pro-tip: use `sed` if you want to make similar but sweeping changes to files. otherwise, just wait for me to make her human-friendly.

-currently being in: `dwm`
+currently testing in: `dwm`
 will be tested in: `ratpoison`

-after `ratpoison`:

-`i3`
-`sway`
-`qtile`
-`hyprland`
-`xmonad`
-`awesome`
-`bspwm`

-jesus.©heist man... how maany are there.
+## dependencies

+`warpd`
+`sxhkd`

+pro-tip: use `sed` if you want to make similar but sweeping changes to files. `s/nvim/emacs -nw/g` is a nice example.

+installation:

+add configurations stored in `sxhkdrcs/` to `~/.config/sxhkd`.

+then u gonna `cp -v sxhkdrc sxhkdrc_bak`

+after that just `cp -v vim sxhkdrc`, or `sh labyrinth -v`. should b good 2 go.